karlyndiary/Smartphone-Price-Analytics/README.md

 * [Dashboard](#dashboard)

 ## Business Problem:
-**Analyzing Key Factors Affecting Smartphone Prices to Optimize Product Offerings**
+**Comprehensive Mobile Phone Market Analysis: Insights from Flipkart Data**

-Your goal is to analyze the dataset of smartphone features to determine the key factors that influence smartphone prices.
-This analysis will help a smartphone manufacturer or retailer understand which features most impact pricing and identify any patterns or trends that could be leveraged for product development, pricing strategies, and marketing campaigns.
+This analysis delves into the mobile phone market using Flipkart data to uncover key trends, factors influencing smartphone prices, and consumer preferences.
+By examining various features and pricing patterns, this study aims to provide valuable insights for product development, pricing strategies, and marketing campaigns.
+The goal is to help manufacturers and retailers make data-driven decisions to optimize their offerings and better meet market demands.

 ## Tools Used
 - Python: For API Data Extraction, Data Cleaning and ETL.